message/iata/VN.md

 10. Airline crew must make a medical declaration and are subject to quarantine until their next flight.
 11. Passengers traveling on business must have:
 - medical insurance or guarantee from the hosting company to cover COVID-19 expenses; and
-- a negative COVID-19 RT-PCR test result issued from 3 to 5 days before arrival.
+- a negative COVID-19 RT-PCR test taken at most 3 days before arrival.
 The test result must be in English.